dsouvage/dsouvage-homepage/README.md

 This is a personal webpage for [Dylan Souvage](https://www.linkedin.com/in/dylan-souvage/), built using React and deployed to GitHub pages.

+Eventually, with current ongoing development actually in the process, this is intended to become a free npm package that can be used as a generic template for student portfolios/projects for anyone to use.
+Let me know if you want to collaborate.

 Do you have any suggestions?
 Feel free to contact me via LinkedIn or please make an issue!

 ## ⚙ Tech Stack